BOARD OF DIRECTORS

 The Corporation is authorized to accelerate the transfer of the site to the private sector.
 The Corporation may acquire, construct, develop, manage, market, reconstruct, rehabilitate, improve, maintain, equip, lease, repair, and operate any project at the Center which closed in 1976.

-The Corporation's Board of Directors consists of fifteen members.
-Eight are appointed by the Cecil County Executive with County Council consent.
+Fifteen members constitute the Corporation's Board of Directors.
+Eight of these are appointed by the Cecil County Executive with County Council consent.
 Seven serve ex officio (Code Economic Development Article, secs.
 11-401 through 11-421).

 Ex officio: Mary Way Bolt, Ph.D., President, Cecil College; Jeffrey A. Lawson, Ed.D., Superintendent of Schools, Cecil County; Brigitte Carty, Executive Director, Lower Susquehanna Heritage Greenway.